Ho-Chunk: Reservations formation

-In 1863, the Ho-Chunk were forced to leave Blue Earth County by the Knights of the Forest, a secret society hate group organized by vengeful prominent pioneer settlers in nearby Mankato.
+In 1863, the Ho-Chunk were forced to leave their Blue Earth Reservation by the Knights of the Forest, a secret society hate group organized by vengeful prominent pioneer settlers in nearby Mankato.
 Blue Earth County commissioners sent for "negro bloodhounds" from the South to assist the Knights of the Forest.
 The Knights sent armed men to surround the Ho-Chunks' prime farmland and shoot any Ho-Chunk who crossed the line.
 About 2,000 Ho-Chunk were interned at Camp Porter in Mankato, and thence removed to the Crow Creek Indian Reservation in Dakota Territory.
 Poor conditions at Crow Creek led many Ho-Chunk to leave for an Omaha reservation in Nebraska.
 The Winnebago Reservation was founded for the Ho-Chunk in Nebraska in 1865.

 Following the forced relocations, many tribe members returned to previous homes, especially in Wisconsin, despite the U.S. Army's repeated roundups and forced removals.
 But the federal government finally allowed the Winnebago to resettle and acquire land in their ancestral homeland in Wisconsin, which eventually received recognition as an official Reservation known as the Ho-Chunk Nation of Wisconsin.
 The Ho-Chunk in Nebraska have gained independent federal recognition as a tribe and have a reservation in Thurston County.
 The Ho-Chunk Nation now has a constitution that reinforces its sovereign abilities to negotiate with the U.S. government.

 Waukon and Decorah, county seats of Allamakee and Winneshiek County, Iowa, respectively, were named after the 19th-century Ho-Chunk Chief Waukon Decorah.